Spinal canal stenosis causes include traumatic injury

-Canal stenosis causes encompass a variety of factors, such as injury and degenerative spine conditions, all of which can result in the constriction of the spinal canal.
-The spinal canal houses and protects sensitive nerve roots as well as the spinal cord itself.
-This space, which is naturally limited, can be further restricted by the presence of excess tissue, such as intervertebral disc material and bony matter.
-While not problematic in and of itself, excess tissue can encroach upon the sensitive nerve roots in the spine and lead to a number of uncomfortable symptoms, including neck and back pain.
+Canal stenosis causes include a variety of factors such as age-related spine conditions and injury that can result in the narrowing of the spinal canal.
+The spinal canal houses and protects the spinal cord and the nerve roots as they travel out to the body.
+This space, which is naturally limited, can be further restricted by the presence of excess tissue, such as displaced spinal disc material and bone spurs.
+While not necessarily painful, displaced spinal anatomy can compress the spinal cord or nerve roots and lead to a number of uncomfortable symptoms, including neck and back pain.

 How injury causes canal stenosis

-A traumatic spinal injury can sometimes lead to canal stenosis.
-For instance, picking up a heavy object without observing appropriate lifting techniques can damage an intervertebral disc, causing it to rupture or herniate, or shift a vertebra out of proper alignment.
+A traumatic spinal injury or a repetitive motion injury can sometimes lead to canal stenosis.
+For example, picking up a heavy object without using proper lifting techniques can damage a spinal disc in some circumstances, causing a bulge or herniation.
 Spinal damage can also stem from trauma, such as a fall, car accident or sports-related injury.
-The resulting shock can sometimes cause spinal tissue to swell, dislocate the spine or create vertebral fractures that produce bone fragments, which can invade the spinal canal.
+The resulting injury can narrow the central spinal canal and cause debilitating symptoms.

 Canal stenosis causes pain and other symptoms

-If you’ve been diagnosed with spinal stenosis and you’re experiencing painful symptoms, you are likely to find relief through conservative treatments like:
+If you’ve been diagnosed with spinal stenosis and you’re experiencing painful symptoms, you are likely to first be recommended the following conservative treatments by your doctor:

 - Pain medications